 If you choose this method, you must create an account with the Social Security Administration.
 There are options to save your application and come back to it later if necessary.

-Call 1-800-772-1213 to speak to an SSDI claims representative.
+Call 1-800-772-1213 to speak to a Social Security claims representative.
 They will walk you through the process and take your information.
 After the call, they will send you paperwork to complete so you can start the initial application on your own.

 If you want to apply by mail, you can request the appropriate forms from the Social Security Administration.
 Fill them out and mail them back.
 One of the advantages of applying by mail is you can take your time.
 You’ll have time to take breaks and return to the forms at a later time.